-The case $a=0$ follows from the case $a=d$, see Remark \ref{symm}. \end{proof} A straightforward consequence of Lemma \ref{NE(X)} is the following. \begin{remarktwo} $X$ is Fano if and only if $a\leq i_Z-1$ and $d-a\leq i_Z-1$. \end{remarktwo} Indeed, since $\NE(X)$ is closed and polyhedral, $X$ is Fano if and only if every extremal ray of $\NE(X)$ has positive intersection with the anticanonical divisor (see table \ref{table}). \begin{remarktwo} Suppose that $a\leq d$.
-Then by choosing $a'=d-a$, we get a variety $X'$ isomorphic to $X$, with the roles of $Y$ and $\wi{Y}$ interchanged. \end{remarktwo} Example \ref{ex} is a special case of this example, with $Z=\pr^{n-1}$, and the additional condition $a\leq d$. \end{example} We are now in position to prove the main result of this section. \begin{thm} Let $X$ be a Fano manifold of dimension $n\geq 3$ and Picard number $\rho_X=3$, and let $D\subset X$ be a prime divisor with $\dim\N(D,X)=1$.
-Then $X$ is isomorphic to one of the varieties described in Example \ref{ex2}. \end{thm} Remark that if $X$ is as in Example \ref{ex2}, then $G$ is a prime divisor with $\rho_G=1$, and hence $\dim\N(G,X)=1$.
+Indeed, since $\NE(X)$ is closed and polyhedral, $X$ is Fano if and only if every extremal ray of $\NE(X)$ has positive intersection with the anticanonical divisor (see Table \ref{table}). \end{remark} \begin{remark} Suppose that $a\leq d$.
+Then by choosing $a'=d-a$, we get a variety $X'$ isomorphic to $X$, with the roles of $Y$ and $\wi{Y}$ interchanged. \end{remark} Example \ref{ex} is a special case of this example, with $Z=\pr^{n-1}$, and the additional condition $a\leq d$. \end{example} We are now in position to prove the main result of this section; see \cite{kentofujita} for a related result. \begin{thm} Let $X$ be a Fano manifold of dimension $n\geq 3$ and Picard number $\rho_X=3$, and let $D\subset X$ be a prime divisor with $\dim\N(D,X)=1$.
+Then $X$ is isomorphic to one of the varieties described in Example \ref{ex2}. \end{thm} Note that if $X$ is as in Example \ref{ex2}, then $G$ is a prime divisor with $\rho_G=1$, and hence $\dim\N(G,X)=1$.